catherineverdiergo/schooliwe/README.md

 * In the start.sh and start.bat files, parameter locale should be customized

 ### Define application topics
-Application main tree holds a list of topics which are defined in the rsc/topics.xml file.
+Application main tree holds a list of topics which are defined in the rsc/topics.xml file.<br>
-The two first topics (timetable and homework agenda) can be kept as permanent topics.
+The two first topics (timetable and homework agenda) can be kept as permanent topics.<br>
-Other topics can be defined regarding to subjects studied by pupil.
+Other topics can be defined regarding to subjects studied by pupil.<br>
-Each topic is related with an actionObject (java singeton which manages the topic).
+Each topic is related with an actionObject (java singeton which manages the topic).<br>
-Any new educational topic is always managed by the 'lessonsManager' actionObject.
+Any new educational topic is always managed by the 'lessonsManager' actionObject.<br>
-ActionObjects to be created by application are defined in the rsc/actionobjects.xml file.
+ActionObjects to be created by application are defined in the rsc/actionobjects.xml file.<br>
-For developers, application could be extended defining new topics and action objects.
+For developers, application could be extended defining new topics and action objects.<br>